BioMedIA/dHCP-release-notes/acquire.md

 Physiological recordings of VCG, PPU and respiratory traces are provided unprocessed in the sourcedata folder.
-Alignment to rs-fMRI data can be achieved by means of locating the 'end of scan' marker (the 'start of scan' marker includes prescan calibrations and is not reliable to use).
-Existing readers are available to aid loading and interpretation of the file<sup>5</sup>.
-The frequency of the recordings in all subjects is 496Hz, using this with the known TR and number of volumes acquired allows identification of the start of data acquisition.
+Alignment to rs-fMRI data can be achieved by means of locating the 'end of scan' marker (scripts are available to aid loading and interpretation of this file<sup>5</sup>), and knowing the frequency of the recordings (496Hz) and TR x number of volumes acquired (0.392 x 2300) in order to identify the start of scan point.
-Note, for improved accuracy on this cohort a small delay of ~85ms between the true end of data acquisition and 'end of scan' marker has been identified, after accounting for this the precision of identifying the start of scan should be of the order +/- 50ms, for a complete scan of 15 minutes duration.
+Note, for improved accuracy on this cohort a small delay of ~85ms between the true end of data acquisition and 'end of scan' marker has been identified, after accounting for this the precision of identifying the true start of scan in the physlog should be of the order +/- 50ms, for a complete scan of 15 minutes duration.

 **dMRI:** A spherically optimized set of directions on 4 shells (b0:
 20, b400: 64, b1000: 88, b2600: 128)<sup>6</sup> was split into 4 optimal